paulobh/homelab-server/storage/README.md

 This script provides options for managing Proxmox VE repositories, including disabling the Enterprise Repo, adding or correcting PVE sources, enabling the No-Subscription Repo, adding the test Repo, disabling the subscription nag, updating Proxmox VE, and rebooting the system.

 #### Delete local-lvm and Resize local
-My boot drive is small and I run all my containers and virtual machine disks on a seperate storage pool.
-So the lvm paritiion is not nessesary for me and goes unused.
+If your boot drive is small and run all containers and virtual machine disks on a seperate storage pool, so the `lvm` paritiion is not nessesary and goes unused.
 If you're running everything off the same boot drive for fast storage skips this.
 Also you should check out this [video](https://www.youtube.com/watch?v=czQuRgoBrmM).